|Image: total of the waterfall.|

 |Image: the algae and moss are resonsible for the limestone precipitation by consuming the carbon dioxide.|

+Such waterfalls and their growing tufa are typical for limestone karst areas.
 But the artificial reason for the process and the extreme speed of an geologic process make it special.

 |Wasserfall Dreimühlen Gallery|